What is effective altruism?

 Deaths due to pandemics and terrorism are both heavy tailed, so past death rates will typically understimate the magnitude of the risk.

-For instance, it’s possible that terrorists could set off a nuclear bomb in a large city, which might kill over 1 million people.
-This didn’t happen over the last ten years, but would have been the main driver of the death toll if it had.
+For instance, it’s possible that terrorists could set off a nuclear weapon in a large city, which might kill over 1 million people.
+This didn’t happen over the last fifty years, but would have been the main driver of the death toll if it had.
+And likewise, there could have been a pandemic much worse than COVID-19 or HIV/AIDS in the last 50 years.

 Before COVID-19, the number of people living on less that $1.90 per day had decreased to 689 million in 2017.
 However, estimates now point to the first rise in the extreme poverty rate since 1998, leading to an estimated 731 million people now living on less than $1.90 per day.